Services

 Treatment usually begins with a thorough assessment that can take 1 to 4 sessions.
 Once the assessment is completed, I develop treatment goals collaboratively with the parents and the child to guide and focus the rest of our treatment.
 The working phase of treatment, in which we strategically and consistently work toward the goals outlined, can vary greatly from as little as 4 working sessions to 20 working sessions depending on the age of the child, the family’s availability and commitment to treatment, and the complexity of problems addressed.
 Together, we decide when treatment goals have been met and move toward a plan of termination and relapse prevention including follow-up sessions at appropriate intervals.

-Blue Cross/Blue Shield, United Healthcare, and Aetna accepted.
+Blue Cross/Blue Shield, United Healthcare, Aetna, and Cigna accepted.